radview/webload-documentation/docs/scripting/programming_your_javascript.md

 ### Global Context
 Global variables are universally accessible and shared by all script components in all threads of a script, within the initialization and termination functions as well as the main script body.
 Global variables and configuration properties are defined within the InitAgenda() initialization function of a script.
 Once a global variable has been declared you may read and assign values to that variable at any subsequent point in your script.

 For example, it may be convenient to define as a global variable a message text or a URL string that you expect to use and reuse frequently within your script.
 Or you may need a global counter that should be incremented each time any script thread reaches a certain point in the test session.
-You could increment the variable value using JavaScript Object nodes added to the main script, as described in [*Editing the JavaScript](#_bookmark16) *[Code in](#_bookmark16)* (on page [15](#_bookmark16)).
+You could increment the variable value using JavaScript Object nodes added to the main script, as described in [*Editing the JavaScript](#editing-the-javascript-code-in-a-script).
 Add an InfoMessage node to the Script Tree to check on how the global variable value changes over the course of a test session, as illustrated in the following figure:

 ![InfoMessage Node Addition to Script Tree](../images/script_guide_039.jpeg)